PaulKinlan/paul.kinlan.me/content/2015-09-01-the-web-in-india-anecdote-3.markdown

 ---
+date: 2015-09-01 12:20:31+00:00
+description: 'I learnt a lot of things in India.
+3: 2G is still a big thing and web developers can''t do anything about it'
+image_header: /images/india3_title.jpg
 slug: the-web-in-india-anecdote-3
-date: 2015-09-01T12:20:31.000Z
+summary: During my work trip to India, I discovered that 2G is still widely used, even with the availability of 3G.
+However, overloaded 3G networks often perform worse than 2G.
+Developers face challenges optimizing for 2G due to the lack of detailed network information from the NetInfo API.
+UC Mini's use of User Agent strings to identify network types offers a potential workaround.
+Some developers are exploring Twin Prime for last-mile optimization, while Facebook's native API for network assessment provides a good model for what web developers need.
+We need a robust way to determine network quality and send it via HTTP request headers for server-side and client-side optimizations.
+The `window.performance` API may be a viable solution for gathering some of this data.
+tags:
+- india
+- 2g
+- 3g
+- network optimization
+- web performance
+- netinfo api
+- user agent
+- twin prime
+- facebook network api
+- http headers
+- window.performance
-title: "The Web in India: Anecdote 3 - 2G is still massive"
+title: 'The Web in India: Anecdote 3 - 2G is still massive'
-description: "I learnt a lot of things in India.
-3: 2G is still a big thing and web developers can't do anything about it"
-image_header: "/images/india3_title.jpg"
-tags: ['india']

 ---

 I had the good fortune to work from India for a week to do a presentation about Performance and run two codelabs